scientific-ontology-network/example-ontology-repository/README.md

 Developing a common ontology for the domain of this domain.

-*This repository was created using the (ontology cookiecutter)[https://github.com/open-ontology-community/cookiecutter-ontology]*
+*This repository was created using the [ontology cookie-cutter](https://github.com/open-ontology-community/cookiecutter-ontology)*

 ## Scope

-*Define your ontology's scope here*
+This is an empty example ontology.
+There is no scope to describe here.
+But this must not be true for your ontology.
+A scope definition is important and should be followed when adding new classes.

 ## Contributing